 - App Store for iOS.
 (Apple)

 The applications are paid or free (generally with advertisements).

 The applications can also be available locally, i.e. installed directly on a mobile device (phone or tablet).
 This is common for applications intended for the professional public (business applications, CRM, etc.).

 In the end, what type of app should I choose?

 There is no universal answer to this question.
 There are many factors to take into account.
-Much will depend on your project, your needs, objectives, means and the needs of your end users.
-For example, developing a video game via an application will require a lot of performance requirements from users, so you may have to think about developing this solution natively.
+Much will depend on your project, your needs, objectives, means and the needs of your end-users.
+For example, developing a video game via an application will require many performance requirements from users, so you may have to think about developing this solution natively.